adamrossnelson/StataIPEDSAll/README.md

 <!-- /TOC -->

 ## 1.2.
-IPEDS Update Cylces (Revised releases)
+IPEDS Update Cycles (Revised releases)

-Occassionaly IPEDS provides preliminary release data which is later replaced with revised data.
+Occasionally IPEDS provides preliminary release data, and then later provides revised data.
 [They publish information about their schedule](https://surveys.nces.ed.gov/ipeds/ViewContent.aspx?contentId=15).
 IPEDS conventions place "rv" in csv filenames to denote revised data.
-As I am able I update these do files to reference revised data.
+As I am able, I update these do files to reference revised data.

 If I'm behind on an update send me a note.
 Or branch the project, revise on your own, and submit a pull request.
 For beginners, contact me and I'll help you learn how.
 Updates logged in do file headers.
 An aggregated [Testing & Development Log](#4-testing-and-development-log) is available [below](#4-testing-and-development-log).